FANTASTIC TALES!

 It was during my third group sit in the hall.
 I was settled into my seated position, just a few minutes into the practice, when I was suddenly flooded with vivid, full color memories of being in a much older stone hall, sitting just like this, surrounded by my shaven-head brethren, practicing this form of self-observation that had been discovered by good ol’ Gautama Buddha.

-This wasn’t my first spiritual experience; I had already begun my spiritual journey in college, kick started by psilocybin, but this was a whole other level.
+This wasn’t my first spiritual experience; I had already begun my spiritual journey in college, kick started by psilocybin, but this was on a whole other level.
 For one, I was completely sober.
 No drugs, alcohol, or tobacco allowed in the center.
 For that matter, no books, paper, pens, or media of any kind.
 No speaking, avoid eye contact as much as possible, stay in your bubble.

 This was heaven for me – no need to socially engage at all?!
 Fantastic!